Historic Philadelphia Sites and Travel Tips IncludingClick on the photos below to see larger versions.

 Hotels: A conveniently-located, reasonably-priced place to stay is the Holiday Inn at

 400 Arch St.(not to be confused with the Holiday Inn Express on 14th and Walnut).
 It is right next to Christ Church Burial Ground where Benjamin Franklin is buried and close to all of the historic sites.
-The Omni Hotel at Fourth and Chestnut (one block from Independence Hall) is also in a great location but is a little more expensive.
+The Omni Hotel at Fourth and Chestnut (one block from Independence Hall) is also in a great location but is more expensive.
 There's also a Best Western on Chestnut between Second and Third Streets.
 The majority of the hotels in Center City are located around the Convention Center and City Hall at Market and Broad Streets.
 However, my favorite place to stay is at one of the hotels in the Rittenhouse Square area in the western part of Center City.
 When you stay around Rittenhouse Square you get to experience more of Center City as you walk to and from the historic sites located in the eastern part of Center City (it's about a mile walk from Rittenhouse Square to Independence Hall).

 At Market and Broad (14th) Streets stands Philadelphia's historic City Hall building with a massive 37-foot, 27-ton statue of William Penn atop the center tower.
 There is a observation deck at the base of Penn's statue which offers awesome views of the city.
-Admission to the tower is free and available weekdays from
+Admission to the tower is $6 and available weekdays from

 9:30 amto 4 pm.However, you do have to get a time-assigned ticket from the tower desk.
 Just inside the City Hall entrance at the north-west corner of the building are elevators that will take you up to the 7th floor where you follow two red lines on the floor to an escalator that will take you up to the tower desk.